Healthcare Compliance Management Software: An Operator’s Field Guide to Survey-Ready Systems

 Healthcare Compliance Management Software: An Operator's Field Guide to Survey-Ready Systems — What separates a healthcare platform from a generic GRC tool

-GRC tools were built for finance, IT, and enterprise risk.
-They handle policy attestation and audit logging.
+Vendors built generic GRC tools for finance, IT, and enterprise risk.
+They handle policy attestation and audit logging well.
 They do not know what a SAFER matrix is.
-They do not understand that a credentialing file without current PSV is a problem the moment a payer audits it, regardless of whether a policy attestation was signed.
+They do not understand that a credentialing file without current PSV is a problem the moment a payer runs an SIU audit, no matter how many policy attestations were signed.

-A healthcare-specific platform names accreditors.
-It knows that Joint Commission uses surveyors, standards, and elements of performance.
-It knows CARF International runs its own survey process with its own standards.
-It knows AAAHC accredits ambulatory settings differently.
-It knows DNV operates on an ISO 9001-based model.
-It also knows CMS State Operations Manual Appendix A is what surveyors carry into a deemed-status hospital, and that a condition-level deficiency can move an organization into termination tracks fast.
+A healthcare-specific platform names accreditors correctly.
+Joint Commission uses surveyors, standards, and elements of performance.
+CARF International runs its own survey process with its own standards.
+AAAHC accredits ambulatory settings on a different cycle.
+DNV operates on an ISO 9001-based model.
+And a hospital operator in Texas or Florida knows CMS State Operations Manual Appendix A is what surveyors carry into a deemed-status hospital, where a condition-level deficiency can move an organization into termination tracks fast.

 Frequently asked questions